amunategui/amunategui.github.io/_posts/2014-12-27-supervised-summarizer.md

 ## Max.
 6        1.000        1.000
 ```
 <BR><BR>
-The logical next step is to plot it:
+The logical next step is to plot it (that's how the plots were generated in the start of the walkthrough):

 ```r